Vietnam.vn - Nền tảng quảng bá Việt Nam

 He said that the demand for trekking seems to be increasing, so every week there are buses taking tourists from Ho Chi Minh City to go mountain climbing.

-Meanwhile, Yen Yen (24 years old, living in Hanoi) recently chose trekking because she loves nature.
+Meanwhile, Yen Yen (24 years old, living in Hanoi ) recently chose trekking because she loves nature.
 Yen said that admiring the majestic scenery of nature is also a happiness.

-Some of you said you are looking for trekking trips to Ta Xua forest (Son La) at the end of the year.
+Some of you said you were looking for trekking trips to Ta Xua forest (Son La) at the end of the year.
 With high humidity and little sunlight, moss, ferns, wild grasses... create a mysterious scene.

 Not to mention, each trip not only temporarily relieves anxiety, many young people also have many impressive photos, sometimes used for virtual life for a whole year when returning.